 Even with all the optimization like creative development and audience expansion tricks, creative is still going to get stale.
 So we have to be slowly rotating new, high-performance creative into ad sets all the time.
 We don’t just stop showing one piece of creative and jump over to the new ad.
 As you probably know, even if a new ad tests well, it doesn’t mean it will beat the control.
 So we do careful “apples to apples” creative tests to ramp up new assets.

-So that’s how we’re launching new gaming apps on Facebook using their newest best practice, structure for scale.
-This process is working well and we’re constantly testing, tweaking and enhancing it.
+So that is how we’re launching new gaming apps on Facebook using their newest best practice, structure for scale.
+This process is working well and we’re constantly testing, tweaking, and enhancing it.

 That’s the fun thing about user acquisition on Facebook: It’s constantly evolving.
 The article we’ll write for how to launch a gaming app in 2020 Q4 (and even Q1) will be different from what you’ve just read.